Faith Ringgold: Selected exhibitions

-Her first one-woman show, American People opened December 19, 1967 at Spectrum Gallery.
+Ringgold's first one-woman show, American People, opened December 19, 1967, at Spectrum Gallery.
 The show included three of her murals: The Flag is Bleeding, U.S. Postage Stamp Commemorating the Advent of Black Power, and Die.
-She wanted the opening to not be "another all white" opening but a "refined black art affair."
+She wanted the opening to not be "another all white" opening but a "refined black art affair".
 There was music and her children invited their classmates.
-Over 500 people attended the opening including artists Romare Bearden, Norman Lewis, and Richard Mayhew.
+Over 500 people attended the opening, including artists Romare Bearden, Norman Lewis, and Richard Mayhew.